RRAM Neuromorphic AI chip performance improved for edge computing

 Though they have not disclosed of using three-dimensional semiconductor fabrication but they could place CMOS neuron circuits interleaved with RRAM weights, calling it as transposable neurosynaptic array architecture, and non-ideality-aware model training and fine-tuning techniques.

-To achieve high versatility, they claim to have co-optimised all hierarchies of this AI chip design starting from hardware algorithms to architecture to circuits and devices.
-The performance and accuracy is hardware-measured on the real chip instead of simulating the device on software.
+To achieve high versatility, they claim to have co-optimised all hierarchies of this chip design starting from hardware algorithms to architecture to circuits and devices.
+The performance and accuracy is hardware measured instead of simulating the device on software.

 NeuRRAM distributes processing loads parallel across 48 RRAM-CIM neuro-synaptic cores to achieve high versatility and efficiency.
 This chip achieves data parallelism by mapping a layer in the neural network model onto multiple codes for parallel inference of multiple data.
 It can also do model parallelism by mapping different layers of model onto different cores of the chip to infer in a pipelined way.